telerik/winforms-docs/telerik-presentation-framework/html-like-text-formatting.md

 {{endregion}}

+The hyperlink colors can be controlled by the following static properties:

+* TinyHTMLParsers.**LinkColor** : defaul color of the hyperlink
+* TinyHTMLParsers.**LinkClickedColor** : visited color of the hyperlink

 ![tpf-html-like-text-formatting 003](images/tpf-html-like-text-formatting003.png)

 It is possible to detect which link among several ones is clicked within the __RadLabel__.
 For this purpose we will use the TextPrimitiveHtmlImpl.TextBlock.__Lines__ collection, which represents the available text lines in the __RadLabel__.
 Each __TextLine__ consists of __FormattedText__  parts.
 This __FormattedText__ containing the mouse is associated with the clicked hyperlink: